milesChild/labfolio/README.md

 | `update_image.sh`  | Script for updating the Lambda image in Amazon ECR |
 | `requirements.txt`  | Python dependencies for the Lambda function |
 | `labfolio-factors-daily-update.yaml`  | AWS SAM template for the Lambda function.
 You should be able to replicate the function by importing this template file.
 Be sure to update the placeholder values. |

+Lambda is appropriate for this task because this level of sophistication for factor modeling does not require granularity of return data updates greater than daily.
+It also allows us to easily write a lightweight python script, host it on AWS, and maintain a simple schedule so the database stays up-to-date.

+My implementation is relatively memory-efficient, enforcing garbage collection between dataset uploads.
+Max memory usage is 80MB per run. *Improvements can undoubtedly be made here.*

 You can see detailed instructions for updating the Lambda image in the [appendix](#appendix).